What The People Who Read Your College Application Really Think

 "Just like a teacher in the classroom wants a student engaged, we want students engaged in the process with us.
 I think it makes for better discernment of what a good fit is for both them and for us," says McDermott.

-Tip 2: Don't "phone-it-in"
+Tip 2: Don't "phone it in"

 When it comes to the application, admissions counselors say the biggest red flag is a sloppy, half-baked essay.

-"Or over-thinking the topics so much that it becomes awkward and doesn't convey the student as it should," McDermott adds.
+"Or overthinking the topics so much that it becomes awkward and doesn't convey the student as it should," McDermott adds.

 Tip 3: Take time to reflect